cairdcoinheringaahing/LANotation/notation guide.md

 Rather than using the name of the hero, we use `Hero` to denote that it took an action.
 If a unit moves to a hex, even as part of an ability, the hex it is moved to is the first thing folowing the unit's name.
 This is only violated if the movement occurred after an ability/attack *and* the order matters.

+Anything shown below in angle brackets (e.g. `<hex>`) is meant to be replaced by actual game data during a proper log.
+The angle brackets should also be replaced.
+Anything not included in angle brackets should be used verbatim in a log.
+Refer to the various examples for additional clarity.

 ---

 # Draft Section